turingschool/curriculum-site/module4/intermission_work/index.md

 1. Refamiliarize yourself with the basics of [reading and evaluating technical documentation](./reading_documentation)

 2. Watch [this video](https://www.youtube.com/watch?v=eesqK59rhGA) about the HTTP request-response cycle.

-3. Explore the git rebase workflow with [this article](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) and [this one, too!](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)

 4. Review [this lesson](https://careerdev.turing.edu/module_four/negotiations) on salary negotiations.